Creating Context Menus for Apps¶

 When creating a context menu, we first have to define the top level steps (i.e. divide the parameters to be configured into meaningful chunks).
 A good strategy is to cover all the parameters which can be taught via guiding in the beginning, such as robot poses and gripper widths.

-App, we have to parameterize the approach and retract
+For our Tutorial App, we have to parameterize the approach and retract

 poses along with the gripper width for the opened and closed gripper.
 For